Siddhaswarupananda Paramahamsa books & teachings & lectures

 VARUNA – Spiritual surfing

-Story based on the teachings of Jagad Guru Siddhaswarupananda Paramahamsa
+Story by Tusta Krishna das, based on the teachings of Jagad Guru Siddhaswarupananda Paramahamsa

 Michael stroked over the first of two waves and halfway up the face of the third, then sat back on his board, grabbed the left rail, reversed his board, and pulled it under him and aimed it down the face of the wave.
 There was no need to paddle in this situation.
 The board was like a dart, and the hand of the wave propelled it toward the target.

 As the wave lifted the tail of his board, he sprang to his feet and poised in a graceful, cat-like stance.
 He’d been through it dozens of times, and it was all performed effortlessly with the grace of a ballet dancer.
 It would not be an exaggeration to say that once he felt the wave beneath him, he could have come to this point with his eyes closed.
 That is the power of confidence.